Examples: Block GRANT Changes on Production Objects

 triggers:

-- id: GRANT-ALL-PRIVILEGES
+- id: ACME-GRANT-ALL-PRIVS

-risk_level: High
+risk_level: high

 triggers:

-- id: GRANT-OWNERSHIP
+- id: ACME-GRANT-OWNERSHIP

-risk_level: Critical
+risk_level: critical

 triggers:

-- id: GRANT-ON-FUTURE
+- id: ACME-GRANT-ON-FUTURE

-risk_level: High
+risk_level: high

 message: "ON FUTURE grant detected.
 This affects all future objects in the schema/database."